Bimfortune12/LITA-CLASS-PROJECT/README.md

 * Dashboard are created by pinning visuals from reports users and select visuals from different reports and arrange them on single canvas for monitoring key metrics.

 ### PRESENTATION OF REPORT THAT WAS DONE IN LITA CLASS
-* Below presentation was done in class by importing a data into the Power Bi to be ableofers various visualization including bar charts, cards, matrices, tables, custom visuals from the marketplace
+* Below presentation was done in class by importing a data into the Power Bi to offers various visualization including bar charts, cards, matrices, tables, custom visuals from the marketplace
-* Gatering requirements,identifying key metrics desiging a data model and then creating visuals that provide insights into sales performance trends and forecasts
+* Gatering requirements,identifying key metrics designing a data model and then creating visuals that provide insights into sales performance trends and forecasts

   ![image](https://github.com/user-attachments/assets/5698954f-b662-4e6e-b74f-41744926ea3c)